p-mng/goscrobble/README.md

 paru -S goscrobble
 ```

-### systemd user service

-After creating the config file, start the systemd user service using `systemctl --user enable --now goscrobble.service`.
-If you installed the package using `go` directly from git, you might need to update the `.service` file with your correct binary location (likely `~/go/bin/goscrobble`) and copy the service file to `~/.config/systemd/user`.

 ## Connect last.fm account

 1. [Create an API account](https://www.last.fm/api/account/create).
 Description, callback URL, and application homepage are not required.